jaysoo/nx-react-book/manuscript/chapter3.md

 nx affected:e2e
 ```

-Nx topologically sorts the projects so they are run from bottom to top.
-That is, projects at the bottom of the dependency chain are run first.
+Nx topologically sorts the projects such that they are run from bottom to top.
+That is, projects at the bottom of the dependency chain run first.
 We're also using the `--parallel` option to enable Nx to run our projects in parallel.

-And just as with the `affected:dep-graph` command, the default base is the `master` branch.
-This default branch should be correct most of the time, but can be changed with the `--base=[branch]` option.
-For example, if your team uses git-flow then you may want to use `--base=develop` when doing work on the development branch.
+All of the `affected:*` commands use `master` as the default base branch.
+This default branch can be changed by updating the `defaultBase` in the `nx.json` file.
+You can also pass the `--base` option to override it for a single run.

 A> Note that in these projects, Nx is using [Jest](https://jestjs.io) and [Cypress](https://www.cypress.io/) to run unit and e2e tests respectively.
 They make writing and running tests are fast and simple as possible.
 If you're not familiar with them, please read their documentation to learn more.
 A>